ernieayala/l5r4/README.md

 - 💾 **Backup Recommended**: Always backup your world before major updates
 - 🛑 **Safety Controls**: Migration can be disabled in system settings if needed
 - 🔒 **Data Preservation**: Existing characters and items remain fully functional

+## ⚠️ Known Issues & Limitations

+- **PC Weapon/Bow Chat Cards**: On some PC sheets, clicking weapon and bow items may not generate a chat card, while other item types work correctly.
+This appears related to event propagation or CSS preventing clicks from registering.
+Tracking and fixes are ongoing.
+If you encounter this, please report details on the [issue tracker](https://github.com/ernieayala/l5r4/issues).

 ## 🛠️ Development & Contributing